 {¶47} Of course the jury could have awarded more than the \$1.7 million based on the expert testimony.
 But it also could have awarded less based on counsel's proviso that the jury could award more or less than the amount requested.
 Without the benefit of jury interrogatories, neither Stewart nor MetroHealth can be heard to complain that the figure at which we have arrived should be any different.
 We therefore exclude \$1.7 million from offset.
-The remaining \$6.3 million would then consist of compensation for the life care plan and was subject to offset.
+The remaining \$6.3 million would then consist of compensation for the life care plan and was subject to offset consideration.

-{¶48} The next question we consider is whether the court erred by offsetting the damage award based on the child's present and future access to Social Security and Medicaid benefits.
+{¶48} The next question we consider is whether the court erred in its offset of the damage award for the life care plan.
+The court based its decision on the child's present and future access to Social Security/Medicare and Medicaid benefits.